Getting Started with Thonny MicroPython (Python) IDE for ESP32 and ESP8266

 Error #5: When I try to establish a serial communication with the ESP32/ESP8266 in Thonny IDE, I can’t get it to connect.

-We think this is what’s happening: when you’re running a script in your board, sometimes it’s busy running that script and performing the tasks.
+We think this is what’s happening: when you’re running a script on your board, sometimes it’s busy running that script and performing the tasks.

-So, you need to try start the connection by pressing “Stop/Restart backend” button multiple times or restart the ESP to catch available to establish the serial communication.
+So, you need to try starting the connection by pressing “Stop/Restart backend” button multiple times or restarting the ESP to make it available to establish the serial communication.

 Warning: don’t press the “Stop/Restart backend” button multiple times very quickly.
 After pressing that button, you need to be patient and wait a few seconds for the command to run.